Skip to main content

 What are Pay Rate Overrides?

-Pay rate overrides allow you to apply different pay rates to individual visit instances rather than using the default rate card assigned to a carer.
+Pay rate overrides allow you to apply different pay rates rather than using the default rate card assigned to a carer.
 This gives you maximum flexibility in your pay policies, enabling you to:

 When to use a Pay Rate Override